 A little bit about me...

-I like to say that I am a very applied mathematician, which basically means that I look at physical problems from the point of view of mathematics.
+I like to say that I am a very applied mathematician, which essentially means that I look at physical problems from the point of view of mathematics.
 I use and develop new mathematical techniques for the study of wave propagation, localisation and fracture in complicated materials.
-Although I primarily work with mechanical waves, I also have interest in electromagnetic and acoustic waves, as well as fluid mechanics.
+Although I primarily work with mechanical waves, I also have an interest in electromagnetic and acoustic waves, as well as fluid mechanics.

 I am currently working in several broad areas including cloaking (making things invisible), localisation (concentrating waves and energy in a finite area), fracture (investigating how complex materials break and fail), homogenisation (approximating complicated materials and phenomena by simpler ones), controlling waves, and mode-conversion (changing one type of wave to another).
 You can read more about my work in my papers or see more about it in my talks.

 I am not currently delivering any taught modules.
 However, I usually offer a couple of undergraduate and taught-postgraduate research projects each year.
 I will not normally supervise more than two projects each academic year, so it's best to get in touch early if you'd like to do a project with me.
 If you are interested in doing a PhD with me, you should drop me an email in the first instance.

 Whitchelo Y, Haslinger SG, Colquitt DJ, Williams DP.
 2023 Scattering of acoustic waves from rough seabeds: a comparison of two- and three-dimensional models.
 Proc Mtgs Acoust, 8 May 2023, 51(1) : 070003. (doi: 10.1121/2.0001801)

 Madine KH, Colquitt DJ.
 2022 Negative refraction and mode trapping of flexural-torsional waves in elastic lattices.
 Philos Trans R Soc A, 380 : 20210379. (doi: 10.1098/rsta.2021.0379)